 Type F type gaskets are produced to fit the raised face flanges.
-The inside diameter of the bolt hole circle is made slightly smaller than the external diameter of the gasket which assures automatic positioning of the gasket.
-To avoid the accumulation of foreign materials, Special band protectors can be used to the joint assembly to strengthen the cathodic isolation further.
-These are manufactured from 1/8″ thick fabric-based phenolic sheet either without coating or a with a nitrile rubber coating on the two faces.
+The inside diameter of the bolt-hole circle is made slightly smaller than the external diameter of the gasket which assures automatic positioning of the gasket.
+To avoid the accumulation of foreign materials, Special band protectors can be used for the joint assembly to strengthen the cathodic isolation further.
+These are manufactured from 1/8″ thick fabric-based phenolic sheets either without coating or a with a nitrile rubber coating on the two faces.
 Type F gaskets are also available in non-asbestos fibers with high isolation capacity.

 E Type gasket

-In full-face type, Type “E” Gaskets, the outside diameter of gasket matches with an external diameter of the flanges.
+In full-face type, Type “E” Gaskets, the outside diameter of the gasket matches the external diameter of the flanges.
 So the gasket completely covers the whole flange surface.
-There are produced with precision-located bolt holes and easy to position in the center.
+There are produced with precision-located bolt holes and are easy to position in the center.
 This design will prevent foreign material accumulation between the flange faces and thus enhances the isolation properties of the kit.
 Type E flange insulation kits are available in phenolic, neoprene-faced phenolic, and high-temperature materials.

 D Type Gasket

 Type “D” Gaskets are manufactured to fit into the ring groove of RTJ flanges (style R, RX, and BX).
 They are available in medium weave reinforced phenolic and other materials are sized to ANSI specifications available in a basic oval as well as an octagonal shape.
 This type of gasket is known as an “API ring joint”.